mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 V. Unfortunately, the new Emperor did not have the hearty constitution of his ancestors and died of natural causes the following year at 100, middle age by Lentuli standards.
-Martin’s daughter, Nicholle, was confirmed by the Moot and crowned the second Empress of the Imperium in 457.
+Martin's daughter, Nicholle, was confirmed by the Moot and crowned the second Empress of the Imperium in 457.

-Empress Nicholle’s reign was brief and undistinguished.
+Empress Nicholle's reign was brief and undistinguished.
 She did oversee the absorption of the Easter Concord into the Imperium in 426, strengthening ties with the Solomani Rim and coming ever closer